^

 Drug treatment of nephrotic syndrome

-1. hypoalbuminemia below 20-15 g / l;
+1. hypoalbuminemia below 20-15 g/l;

-2. hyperfibrinogenemia above 5 g / l;
+2. hyperfibrinogenemia above 5 g/l;

-3. reduction of antithrombin III up to 70%.
+3. reduction of antithrombin III to 70%.

 Использованная литература